 In Einsteinian relativity, the ‘present’ is not something which is an absolute element of reality.
 As Einstein himself said, “People like us, who believe in physics, know that the distinction between past, present, and future is only a stubbornly persistent illusion”.
 Eternalism does not necessarily do away with the concepts of past and future, but considers them more like directions – whether something is in the past or future depends entirely on your frame of reference.
 Eternalism also agrees with general relativity (Einstein’s theory of gravity) in which time becomes a dimension intertwined with the three dimensions of space.
 This is known as four-dimensional space-time.
 Time, therefore, becomes part of the physical structure of the universe and things in the past or future will eternally exist, so long as the structure of the universe eternally exists.
 Since distinctions between the past, present and future are illusory, we can think of all objects and events as being timeless or eternal.

-Even though it seems like common sense that there is a ‘flow of time’, Einstein argues that this is a subjective illusion.
-In actual fact, there is no such thing as the flow of time.
+Even though it seems like common sense that there is a ‘flow of time’, this could just be a subjective illusion.
 The sense of this flow of time is extremely convincing, but it probably just reflects how our brains have evolved.
 If we did not make distinctions between the past, present and the future, perhaps this would hinder our ability to survive.
 In fact, looking to the past for lessons and planning for the future seems to be essential components of any survival strategy.
 Our brains are simply not equipped to perceive the true nature of time.
 Eternalism has also been described as the “Block Universe” theory since all of the points in space-time are fixed and unchanging.
 Everything, in a sense, exists now.
 This theory does, however, have some controversial implications for free will.
 For example, if the future is fixed, then in what sense can I really make a conscious choice to do something?